ScrapingBee/scrapingbee-node/README.md

 async function get(url) {
     var client = new scrapingbee.ScrapingBeeClient('REPLACE-WITH-YOUR-API-KEY');
     var response = await client.get(url, {
+        params: {
             // Block ads on the page you want to scrape
             block_ads: false,
             // Block images and CSS on the page you want to scrape
             block_ressources: true,
             // Premium proxy geolocation
             country_code: '',
             // Control the device the request will be sent from
             device: 'desktop',
             // Use some data extraction rules
             extract_rules: { title: 'h1' },
             // Wrap response in JSON
             json_response: false,
             // JavaScript snippet to execute (clicking on a button, scrolling ...)
             js_snippet: '',
             // Scrolling to the end of the page before returning your results
             js_scroll: false,
             // The time to wait between each scroll
             js_scroll_wait: 1000,
             // The number of scrolls you want to make
             js_scroll_count: 1,
             // Use premium proxies to bypass difficult to scrape websites (10-25 credits/request)
             premium_proxy: false,
             // Execute JavaScript code with a Headless Browser (5 credits/request)
             render_js: true,
             // Return the original HTML before the JavaScript rendering
             return_page_source: false,
             // Return page screenshot as a png image
             screenshot: false,
             // Take a full page screenshot without the window limitation
             screenshot_full_page: false,
             // Transparently return the same HTTP code of the page requested.
             transparent_status_code: false,
             // Wait, in miliseconds, before returning the response
             wait: 0,
             // Wait for CSS selector before returning the response, ex ".title"
             wait_for: '',
             // Set the browser window width in pixel
             window_width: 1920,
             // Set the browser window height in pixel
             window_height: 1080,
+        },
+        headers: {
+            // Forward custom headers to the target website
+            key: 'value'
+        },
+        cookies: {
+            // Forward custom cookies to the target website
+            name: 'value'
+        },
     });

     var decoder = new TextDecoder();